 - Make premium payments for many years beyond the agreed period

 Many states allow an insured to bring a cause of action against insurance companies based on misleading and deceptive insurance marketing programs.
-If you or a family member has been victimized by this type of deceptive marketing practice by an insurance company, you should talk to a Florida insurance claims attorneys about your options.
-My law firm is committed to protecting the interests of policyholders from all forms of unethical and bad faith practices by insurance companies.
+If you or a family member has been victimized by this type of deceptive marketing practice by an insurance company, you should talk to an experienced insurance claims attorneys about your options.

 The facts in the California case of Broberg v.
 Guardian Life Ins.
 Co. provides an example of this type of scheme.
 The insurer issued a whole life policy and falsely claimed that the policy dividend and interest earnings would cover the cost of the premiums after the 11th year of the policy.
 The insurer’s sales representative provided a 3 page illustrated presentation depicting the end of premiums after the 11th year.
 The preprinted form contained the handwritten notations “11th year” and “vanishing premium.”

 The first page of the policy contained no warnings, cautionary language or footnotes.
 The second page of the policy did contain a notation “important footnotes.”
 The third page had 38 single spaced lines with several qualifications.
 Amongst all this text, there was a disclaimer indicating that the dividends were neither estimated or guaranteed but were instead based on the 1993 level.